 Wheatland Farm: a Wildlife Haven with Four Eco Lodges and a Cottage

-Our small Devon Farm has wonderful places to stay whether you’re holidaying on your own or with friends and family.
-Our Otter Cottage (by the farmyard pond) and the smaller lodges (Honeysuckle and Nuthatch Lodges) are comfortable for a couple and cosy for a family, sleeping up to four.
+Our small Devon Farm has wonderful places to stay.
+Our Otter Cottage and the smaller eco lodges (Honeysuckle and Nuthatch Lodges) are comfortable for a couple and cosy for up to four.
 Larger Beech Lodge sleeps six, while fabulous Balebarn Lodge sleeps 8, with an amazing view over the wildlife pond.
-Both Beech and Balebarn Lodges have optional Hot Tubs.
+Beech and Balebarn Lodges have optional Hot Tubs.
 And of course everyone gets bikes, boats, BBQs, birdsong etc thrown in!

 Balebarn Lodge is our most up-market and largest lodge, and is our flagship eco build.
 Fashioned from a cow shed it is ultra-low carbon, with straw bale insulation (hence the name), huge bifold doors opening onto a phenomenal view, extremely efficient insulation (made from recycled bottles and newspaper), and with a stylish woodburner.
 Outside you’ll find a Hot Tub with views to the pond as well as a campfire spot.
 Balebarn has four bedrooms (a double, a twin or kingsize double, a bunk and a double that can be made single to give more floorspace).
 Level access throughout and a wet room shower make it particularly accessible.
 Sleeps 8, prices from £308 to £1100.
 Read more about Balebarn Lodge…

 Beech Lodge, with Hot Tub, at Wheatland Farm’s Devon Eco Lodges